Irwin1985/FoxStringBuilder/README.md

 _vfp.FoxBuilder.Append(" World!")
 _vfp.FoxBuilder.ToString()

-// It is also posible to append in constructor (including another FoxStringBuilder object) loBuilder = CreateObject("FoxStringBuilder", "Hello World!")
+// It is also posible appending in constructor (including another FoxStringBuilder object) loBuilder = CreateObject("FoxStringBuilder", "Hello World!")

 // you may also append any data type into string by calling the same Append() method.